framps/raspiBackupDoc/en/src/nfs-as-backuptarget.md

 ACLs can actually be backed up with *NFS3*.
 This works, for example, if you set up a Raspberry as an NFS server (see [https://linux-tips-and-tricks.de](https://linux-tips-and-tricks.de/de/synology/2-uncategorised/605-wie-kann-man-acls-mit-rsync-auf-nfs-gemounteten-partitionen-sichern)).
-However, this does not work with a *Synology* - even if it uses *NFS3*.
+However, this does not work with a *Synology* - even if *NFS3* is used.

 An inquiry to Synology on 13.5.2022 provided the following answer: